crillab/metrics/CONTRIBUTING.md

 ## Introducing New Features

-When using *Metrics-Scalpel*, you may miss some features.
+When using *Metrics*, you may miss some features.
 You can submit a *feature request* or a *merge request* for them.

 Note that new features have to be useful for most of the users, and should not